gogent01/oop-patterns/README.md

 **Purpose**

-Builder pattern defines a process of building a complex object step-by-step, leaving steps implementation to various Builder classes.
+A Builder pattern defines a process of building a complex object step-by-step, leaving steps implementation to various Builder classes.

 **When to use**

-Builder pattern is useful when a logic of creating a complex object stays the same across all of them, but details of their creation vary.
+The Builder pattern is useful when a logic of creating a complex object stays the same across all of them, but details of their creation vary.
 Great for adding in variability.

 **Participants and interrelations**